Polar-Tang/notes/content/Web security/Information Disclosure/CWE-523(Unprotected-transport-credentials).md

 https://cwe.mitre.org/data/definitions/523.html
-Locing page does not use adequate measure to protect the credentials while they are transportin from the clien to the server
+Loging page does not use adequate measure to protect the credentials while they are transportin from the clien to the server

 | Nature    | Type                                                   | ID                                                     | Name                                           |
 | --------- | ------------------------------------------------------ | ------------------------------------------------------ | ---------------------------------------------- |